margaretmf/margaretmf.github.io/readinglist.md

 * Three-Chord Country Songs: E-Z Play Today Volume 13 by Various
 * Walking on the Wind: Cherokee Teachings for Harmony and Balance by Michael Tlanusta Garrett
 * Cash: The Autobiography by Johnny Cash
+* Draft No. 4: On the Writing Process by John McPhee
+* Pilgrim by David Whyte
 * It's a Long Story: My Life by Willie Nelson
 * Sweethearts of Montana: Mail Order Bride Western Romance 7 Book Box Set
 * Looking to Get Lost: Adventures in Music and Writing